These ISPs offer some of the best-priced, fastest, and most reliable fiber internet service.

 Verizon Fios Home Internet speed and reliability

 Verizon Fios Home Internet is what all other ISPs should aspire to be.
-It earned second place in HighSpeedInternet.com’s list of the fastest internet providers in the US.1
+It earned second place in our analysis of the fastest internet providers in the US.

 But what good is a fast internet if you experience outages all the time?
-Luckily, Verizon Fios Internet also claimed first place for customer satisfaction in its reliability.2 That means, Verizon Fios customers are pretty darn happy with the ISP’s ability to keep them online any time of day or night.
+Luckily, Verizon Fios Internet also claimed first place for customer satisfaction in its reliability, according to HighSpeedInternet.com.2 That means Verizon Fios customers are pretty darn happy with the ISP's ability to keep them online any time of day or night.

-Frontier recently declared bankruptcy, and as a result, its fiber internet service area shrunk.5 But if Frontier FiOS is available in your area, take a look at what it has to offer.
+If Frontier Fiber Internet is available in your area, we recommend taking a look at what it has to offer.

-Its three fiber internet plans come with decent price tags–though we think the Simply FiOS 50/50 plan is the weakest of the pack.
+Its four fiber internet plans come with decent price tags--though we think the Frontier Fiber Internet 500 plan is the weakest of the pack.

-Still, any Frontier FiOS plan gets you a true FTTH connection, which means you’ll cruise through the internet at high speeds.
-And if you live in the Western US, Frontier’s got the creds to prove it’s one of the speediest ISPs in the area.
+Still, any Frontier Fiber plan gets you a true FTTH connection, which means you'll cruise through the internet at high speeds.
+And according to our speed score analysis, Frontier's got the creds to prove it's one of the speediest ISPs out there.

 |Fiber connection type||FTTH6|

-Another point in Frontier’s favor is that its FiOS service comes with unlimited data.
-That’s perfect if you enjoy downloading online games, sharing lots of family photos, or working out of a home office.
+Another point in Frontier's favor is that its Fiber Internet service comes with unlimited data.
+That's perfect if you enjoy downloading online games, sharing lots of family photos, or working out of a home office.

-But all of these perks come with a two-year contract.
-That’s a long time to commit to an ISP–so make sure you won’t move or need to change your service during that time if you can.
+But all of these perks come with a one-year contract—so make sure you won't move or need to change your service during that time if you can.

 We go into detail on contracts, data, and prices in our full Frontier internet review.

-The Simply FiOS 500/500 plan comes at a great price–and those 500 Mbps download speeds will make your time online fly by.
-Seriously, that’s enough juice to cover a large family as they stream and game–and then some.
+The Frontier Fiber Internet 500/500 Mbps plan comes at a great price--and those 500 Mbps download speeds will make your time online fly by.
+Seriously, that's enough juice to cover a large family as they stream and game—and then some.